Limbic Templates: How to Change Deep Patterns

 • physical danger – a threat to our survival

-• relational danger – a threat to our sense of connectedness and belonging and OKness with others
+• relational danger – a threat to our sense of connection and belonging and OKness with others

 • anything that looks like anything that was dangerous in the past